Adapted from Buhrke & Douce, 1991

 Do not force LGBT people out of the closet or come out for them to others.
 The process of coming out is one of enlarging a series of concentric circles and is very individual.
 Initially the process should be in control of the individual until (and if) they consider it public knowledge.

-Don't include sexual orientation information in letters of reference or answer specific or implied questions without first clarifying how "out" the person chooses to be in the specific process in question.
+Don't include sexual orientation or gender identity information in letters of reference or answer specific or implied questions without first clarifying how "out" the person chooses to be in the specific process in question.
 Because your environment may be safe, it does not mean all environments are safe.

 Recruit and hire "out' LGBT staff and faculty.

-View sexual orientation as a positive form of diversity that is desired in a multicultural setting.
+View LGBT identity as a positive form of diversity that is desired in a multicultural setting.
+Acknowledge that LGBT individuals hold many other identities that may compound their marginalization as an LGBT individual.

 Always question job applicants about their ability to work with LGBT faculty, staff, and students.